bbatsov/solarized-emacs/README.md

 customizations and `deftheme` and does not require the `color-theme-package`.

+**about the alternative palette solarized- themes (-gruvbox variants, -zenburn, ...)**

+The intent of this theme will always be that Solarized-dark/light will give you the best possible experience.
+Palettes other than Solarized will never have influence over theming decisions, they are complementary.

+You should not expect the complementary themes to be fully accurate or the most suitable versions of how to apply those palettes into an emacs theme.
+The important aspect is that the color usage should be about the same as they are with the default solarized palette.

+Colors stand out differently in different palettes so using blue to highlight different things might make sense in a theme specifically taileroed for zenburn.
+However, in solarized-zenburn it is more important that blue represents what blue represents in solarized-dark/light themes.

+The original zenburn palette doesnt have an violet it is created by blending blue and magenta to get it to fit into the theme so it's tilted towards translating into what this theme has decided.

+*TLDR*; While `solarized-gruvbox-light` might be good complement for users of `solarized-light`, another theme not contained ion this package (`gruvbox-light` or whatever) might be more finley tuned in relation to the gruvbox palette.

 ## Installation

 Solarized for Emacs is available for installation via the